rgilks/planeo/docs/ai-agents.md

 ## Behavior

+AI agents perceive their environment through visual input (rendered images of the scene) and contextual chat history.
+Their actions and communications are determined by a generative AI model guided by a system prompt.
+See `docs/ai_services.md` for more details on the AI model interaction.

 ### Chat Message Generation

-When an AI agent generates a chat message (via `generateAiChatMessage` in `src/app/actions/generateMessage.ts`), the prompt history provided to the underlying language model correctly identifies messages from other AI agents by their `displayName` (e.g., "AI-1", "AI-2", or a custom name).
-Messages from the AI agent that is currently generating the response are labeled as "You (AI)" in the prompt.
+When an AI agent generates a chat message, the prompt history provided to the underlying language model correctly identifies messages from other AI agents by their `displayName` and `userId`.
 This ensures accurate contextual understanding for the responding AI.

-### Vision Response Generation
+### Vision Response and Actions

-For vision-based responses (via `generateAiVisionResponse` in `src/app/actions/generateMessage.ts`), the first configured AI agent (either from `AI_AGENTS_CONFIG` or the default "AI-1") adopts a specific persona: an AI that has just awoken in a strange environment with no memories.
-The prompt system for this function is designed to reinforce this persona.
-Messages from other AI agents in the chat history are labeled with their `displayName`, or as "You (AI)" if the message is from the responding agent itself.
+Based on visual input and chat history, AI agents decide on both a chat message and a physical action.
+Possible actions include moving, turning, and looking at other entities.

+#### Gaze Interaction

+To enhance the sense of direct interaction, AI agents are encouraged to use a `lookAt` action when they generate a chat message.
+The system prompt guides them to target the `userId` of the being they are addressing (identifiable from the chat history).
+This means an AI will attempt to turn its "eye" towards you (or another AI) when it speaks to you, allowing its "iris and pupil" to be visible.

+### Persona

+Currently, all AI agents share a general persona of having newly materialized in the environment, feeling disoriented and cautious.
+This is defined in the system prompt in `src/app/actions/generateMessage.ts`.

 ## Event Broadcasting